 Those are the tips we've found from our experiences with Portrait Mode, but we're willing to concede that there are people out there who know even more about the subject than we do.
 We're talking about the professionals.

-Happily, in a 6 December Newsroom article, Apple has collected a range of tips on using Portrait Mode from professional photographers that have tried out the feature.
+Happily, in a Newsroom article, Apple collected a range of tips on using Portrait Mode from professional photographers that have tried out the feature.
 Here are some of the highlights.

 Jeremy Cowart suggests you "cut out the distractions from your subject" and "try to find the shade and put the sun behind your subject as a nice backlight."
 He adds that "pulling the exposure down just a hair really makes my images look more cinematic."